splunk/splunk-operator/docs/SmartStore.md

  * SmartStore configuration is supported on these Custom Resources: Standalone and ClusterManager.
  * SmartStore support in the Splunk Operator is limited to Amazon S3 & S3-API-compliant object stores only if you are using the CRD configuration for S3 as described below."
+ * For Amazon S3, if you are using [interface VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) with DNS enabled to access AWS S3, please update the corresponding volume endpoint URL with one of the `DNS names` from the endpoint.
+Please ensure that the endpoint has access to the S3 buckets using the credentials configured.
+Similarly other endpoint URLs with access to the S3 buckets can also be used.
  * Use of GCS with SmartStore is supported by using configuration via Splunk App.
  * Specification allows definition of SmartStore-enabled indexes only.
  * Already existing indexes data should be migrated from local storage to the remote store as a pre-requisite before configuring those indexes in the Custom Resource of the Splunk Operator.
 For more details, please see [Migrate existing data on an indexer cluster to SmartStore](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/MigratetoSmartStore#Migrate_existing_data_on_an_indexer_cluster_to_SmartStore).